 Today Galerie Templon represents a group of international artists.
 The program promotes a dialogue between generations: established artists, international mid-career artists, and the experiences of younger artists.
 The gallery also provides curatorial expertise and assistance in the mounting of exhibitions by its artists in museums or international exhibitions.
 Many of its artists have participated in international exhibitions such as the Venice Biennale, Documenta, the Whitney Biennale etc.

 Galerie Templon is involved in the production of its artists and is committed to a strong editorial policy with the publication of exhibition catalogues.
-It has three spaces: two exhibition spaces in Paris (rue Beaubourg and Impasse Beaubourg) and one in Brussels, Belgium.
+It has three spaces: two exhibition spaces in Paris (30 rue Beaubourg and 28 rue du Grenier Saint-Lazare), one in Brussels, Belgium and one in New York (Chelsea).
 The gallery participates in art fairs worldwide, including FIAC since 1974 and ART BASEL since 1978.

 Galerie Templon’s history is now the subject of a book by historian Julie Verlaine "Daniel Templon: a History of Contemporary Art" published by Flammarion in 2016.